rapp-project/rapp-platform/hop_services/services/README.md

 ## Synopsis

 Containes RAPP Platform web services developed using hOP web broker.
-These services are used in order to communicate with the RAPP Platform echosystem and access RIC(RAPP Improvement Center) AI modules.
+These services are used in order to communicate with the RAPP Platform ecosystem and access RIC(RAPP Improvement Center) AI modules.